nikbearbrown/INFO_7390_Art_and_Science_of_Data/README.md

 The first part of the course covers understanding the statistical properties of a data set visually, how to fix issues with their data, and how to graphically demonstrate how the data was improved.
 The choice of the right chart for a particular question is covered.
 The principles of visual design, including typography, contrast, balance, emphasis, movement, white space, proportion, hierarchy, repetition, rhythm, pattern, unity, and variety are covered.

+### 1A - Data Preprocessing and Prep

+In this segment of the course, students will be immersed in the crucial initial steps of data science: data preprocessing and preparation.
+Before any robust analysis can occur, it's essential to ensure the data is clean, relevant, and ready for exploration.
+We'll begin by introducing the foundational techniques to clean and transform raw data, ensuring its quality and integrity.
+This involves handling missing data, outliers, and potential errors that can skew results.

+Furthermore, students will learn about normalization and standardization processes, enabling them to make disparate data sets comparable.
+Techniques such as one-hot encoding and binning will be covered, emphasizing the need to make data machine-readable, particularly when preparing for machine learning or statistical modeling.

+As data comes in various forms - from textual and categorical to numerical - we'll delve deep into transforming these different data types to be more suited for analysis.
+The end goal of this segment is to equip students with the skills needed to turn raw, messy data into a polished and prepared asset, setting a solid foundation for subsequent analysis and visualization.

-### 1A - Data Analysis and Improvement
+### 1B - Data Analysis and Improvement

-In the initial segment of the course, students will be introduced to visual understanding of a dataset's statistical properties.
+In this segment of the course, students will be introduced to a visual understanding of a dataset's statistical properties.
 This includes identifying potential problems within the data and implementing corrective measures.
 We'll also delve into effective graphical methods to showcase the enhancement and transformation of data.
 An essential part of this section is selecting the most suitable chart type to address specific questions or insights about the dataset.

-### 1B - Principles of Visual Design in Data Presentation
+### 1C - Principles of Visual Design in Data Presentation

 In this segment, we put emphasis on the art and science of visual design as it pertains to data presentation.
 Students will explore various fundamental principles, including typography, contrast, and balance.
 Additionally, we'll discuss advanced design concepts such as emphasis, movement, the strategic use of white space, proportion, hierarchy, and more.
 We'll also delve into the significance of repetition, rhythm, pattern, unity, and variety, ensuring that the data is not only accurate but also aesthetically compelling and easily comprehensible.